Senior Management Team

 John Howieson, PhD Student

 John is a PhD student at the University of the West of Scotland, who has partially been funded by Froglife since 2020.
 John’s project seeks to identify the evolutionary and ecological mechanisms behind salt resilience in UK Amphibian species and to better understand the impacts of salt pollution and sea level rise on amphibians.
-John has previously worked in conservation at the Royal Botanic Garden, Edinburgh, and is particularly interested in evolution and using genetic data to understand species ecology.

 If you would like to find out about current job vacancies please click here